-Policy BNL3-BNE3 Biodiversity
+Policy BNE3 Biodiversity

-A The Local Planning Authority will support development which contributes to the protection, enhancement, management and restoration of towards protecting, or improving local biodiversity or geodiversity and delivering net gains in biodiversity wherever possible by:
+- A The Local Planning Authority will support development which contributes to the protection, enhancement, management and restoration of biodiversity or geodiversity and delivers net gains in biodiversity wherever possible by: - i) Protecting sites of International, European, National and

-- Protecting sites of International, European, National and County importance, together with local nature reserves, from inappropriate development within and adjacent to sites; - ii) Delivering long term plans to restore the River Mease Site of Special Scientific Interest (SSSI)/Special Area of Conservation (SAC) to a more natural condition and improve water quality within Mease and other catchments failing to meet Water Framework Directive objectives. - iii) Developing and mMaintaining a District-wide ecological network of SSSI's and local wildlife sites together with and corridors and sepping stones sites to support the integrity of the biodiversity network, prevent fragmentation, deliver ecosystem services and enable biodiversity to respond and adapt to the impacts of climate change. - iv) Supporting and contributing to the targets set out in the Lowland Derbyshire and/or National Forest Biodiversity Action Plan (BAP) for priority habitats and species - v) Protecting ancient woodland and veteran trees from loss, unless the need for, and benefits of, the development in that location clearly outweigh the loss - B Planning proposals that could have a direct or indirect effect on affect sites with identified as having potential or actual ecological or geological importance including: - Internationally important sites - Nationally important sites (such as SSSIs) - Sites of County importance (such as Local Nature Reserves, Local Wildlife Sites and Local Geological Sites) - Ancient woodlands, veteran trees and hedgerows - Priority habitats and species will need to be supported by appropriate surveys or assessments sufficient to allow the Authority to fully understand the likely impacts of the scheme and the mitigation proposed.
+County importance, together with local nature reserves, from inappropriate development within and adjacent to sites:

+- ii) Delivering long term plans to restore the River Mease Site of Special Scientific Interest (SSSI)/Special Area of Conservation (SAC) to a more natural condition and improve water quality within Mease and other catchments failing to meet Water Framework Directive objectives. - iii) Developing and maintaining a District-wide ecological network of SSSI's and local wildlife sites together with corridors and stepping stones sites to support the integrity of the biodiversity network, prevent fragmentation, deliver ecosystem services and enable biodiversity to respond and adapt to the impacts of climate change. - iv) Supporting and contributing to the targets set out in the Lowland Derbyshire and/or National Forest Biodiversity Action Plan (BAP) for priority habitats and species - v) Protecting ancient woodland and veteran trees from loss, unless the need for, and benefits of, the development in that location clearly outweigh the loss - B Planning proposals that could have a direct or indirect effect on sites with potential or actual ecological or geological importance including: - Internationally important sites - Nationally important sites (such as SSSIs) - Sites of County importance (such as Local Nature Reserves, Local Wildlife Sites and Local Geological Sites) - Ancient woodlands, veteran trees and hedgerows - Priority habitats and species will need to be supported by appropriate surveys or assessments sufficient to allow the Authority to fully understand the likely impacts of the scheme and the mitigation proposed.
 Where mitigation measures, or exceptionally, compensation cannot sufficiently offset the significant harm resulting from the development and/or where the development can potentially be located on an alternative site that would cause less or no harm, planning permission will be refused.